 Step 3: Press the Save button below and switch the node to boot from the startup-config.

-14.1.4 Docker server-gui custom WEB page
+14.1.4 Docker multi interfaces setup

 Step 1: Add the node to the topology and make sure the DHCP option is disabled under the edit node window Reference section 14.1.3 for the correct console type.